fawazsiddiqi/EnhanceComm/README.md

     }
     ```

-1. If there is specific location (Country/Country Code/US State) selected, you look for that location either using The Weather Company API or in the summary response and return the status for that location.

-    For example, the response for `type=api` and `location=United States of America` is shown below.

-    ```
-    {
-      "result": "Total Cases: 65778\nTotal Deaths: 942\nTotal Recovered: 361\n\nSource: Johns Hopkins CSSE" }
-    ```

 1. If you want to make a call to the Discovery service, you need to set some parameters that let you call the IAM-enabled service.
 On the left, click on the **Parameters** tab.
 Add the following parameters:

     - `api_key`(Discovery API key)